Sakhi Sarwar (saint): Nigaha

 The saint selected the town of Nigaha to settle down and live there.
 It is known as the ‘last place’ because of the hostile geographical and climatic condition.
 According to Rose (1970), the buildings of the shrine consist of Sakhi Sarwar's tomb on the west and a shrine associated with Guru Nanak Dev Ji on the north-west.
 On the east is an apartment containing a stool and spinning wheel of Mai Ayesha, Sakhi Sarwar's mother.
 Nearby is Thakurdwara, and in another apartment is an image of Bhairava.

-Within the enclosures of the shrine are the tombs of Sakhi Sarwar, his wife, known as Bibi Bai, and of the jinn whom he had held in his power and who brought many miracles for him.
+Within the enclosures of the shrine are the tombs of Sakhi Sarwar, his wife, known as Bibi Bai, and of the jinn he was said to have held in his power and who was reportedly credited with making many miracles happen for him.

 Near the shrine at Nigaha, there are two other holy spots called Chom and Moza, both associated with Murtaza, the son-in-law of Sakhi Sarwar.
 At Chom, an impression of the former's hand was said to have been imprinted when he prevented a mountain from collapsing over the cave in which he had taken shelter.

 To the west of the outhouses and within the shrine enclosure are two dead trees said to have sprung from the pegs which were used for the head and heel ropes of Kaki, the saint's mare.